-Bryan Stockton was CEO of Mattel from 2012 – 2015 and today has everyone’s dreams job as a professional resort photographer that travels the world visiting the most stunning locations.
-He explains the pain of loss, playing guitar with Vince Gill and why you shouldn’t let the English language get in the way of great communication.
+Bryan Stockton was CEO of Mattel from 2012 – 2015 and after leaving Mattel started everyone’s dream job: a professional resort photographer that travels the world visiting the most stunning locations.
+I spent 30 min with Brian as he explained the pain of loss, playing guitar with Vince Gill, and why you shouldn’t let the English language get in the way of great communication strategy.

 As CEO of Mattel, Bryan Stockton oversaw annual revenues in excess of $6 billion, operations across 40 countries, he managed 31,000 employees and sold products in more than 150 countries worldwide.
 Mattel takes a warm spot is most American’s hearts and have partially defined American culture producing Barbie®, Hot Wheels®, Fisher-Price®, Matchbox®, Monster High®, American Girl® and many other brands.